The World's Best Places to Shark Cage Dive

 Western Cape, South Africa

-The popularity and accessibility of shark cage diving in the Western Cape area make for a less exclusive experience than some other destinations might offer.
-However, day trips allow for more flexibility and come at a reduced cost, whilst still providing an exhilarating and memorable experience.
+The popularity and accessibility of shark cage diving in the Western Cape area make for a less exclusive experience compared to some other destinations.
+However, day trips offer more flexibility and come at a reduced cost, still providing an exhilarating and memorable experience.

 Practical Information